 **Don’t stress over getting exactly ¾ of an egg.
 Crack the egg into a small bowl and take out a few spoonfuls.

-Preheat oven to 350*.
+-Preheat oven to 350*.
 Spray your pan with cooking spray.

-Place prepared apple slices in greased pan.
+-Place prepared apple slices in greased pan.

-Stir the ¼ + ⅛ cup sugar and 1/2 tablespoon cinnamon together, then sprinkle over the sliced apples.
+-Stir the ¼ + ⅛ cup sugar and 1/2 tablespoon cinnamon together, then sprinkle over the sliced apples.
 Do not mix in.

-Sprinkle flour mixture over the cinnamon/sugared apples.
+-Sprinkle flour mixture over the cinnamon/sugared apples.

-Then sprinkle with extra cinnamon.
+-Pour melted butter over the topping, then sprinkle with extra cinnamon.

-Bake for about 45 minutes or until filling is bubbling and topping is nicely browned.
+-Bake for about 45 minutes or until filling is bubbling and topping is nicely browned.

 Store covered on countertop for 24 hours; beyond that it should be stored in the fridge.